 Video Length: - 10 minutes 6 seconds

 Obāchan: This is ChaCha’s grandmother.
 She is old and wise and knows all about the history of Japanese Tea.
-She is very happy that young people like Kei are still interested in tea and enjoys teaching them about traditional tea.
-Likewise, she is fascinated by all the new types of teas and is always happy to learn from the younger generation.
+She is very happy that young people like Kei are still interested in tea, and she enjoys teaching them about traditional tea.
+Likewise, she is fascinated by all the new types of tea and is always happy to learn from the younger generation.

 Kei comes home from school excited about a new drink

 O: Okairinasai!
 What took you so long?
 Usually, you are home an hour ago… did you stop somewhere on your way home?

 K: Sorry about that, Obāchan.
 Some friends and I stopped off at Starbucks after class.
 They have this new green tea Frapachino and we just had to try it!

 K: A green tea frapapichino.
 It’s a new type of drink where you take green tea, blend it with milk, sugar, and ice to make it almost like a milkshake!
 Then to top it all off, you squirt on some sweet whipped cream and drizzle it with green tea syrup!

 It’s all the rage with young people these days!
 You’ve got to try it!

 O: Oh my!
 You call that green tea?
 That sounds nothing like the green tea back from when I was a girl.

 K: The green tea from when you were a girl?